systemphil/sphil/src/pages/hegel/guides/intro-logic.md

 These definitions of logic all fall short of the self-critical demand of philosophy.

-While for most ordinary and pragmatic pursuits, these definitions of logic work perfectly fine; as soon as the self-critical lens of philosophy is applied, it becomes readily apparent that there are incoherent gaps or unquestioned dependencies.
+While for most ordinary and pragmatic pursuits, these definitions of logic work perfectly fine; however, as soon as the self-critical lens of philosophy is applied, it becomes readily apparent that there are incoherent gaps or unwarranted dependencies.
 A cursory inquiry exposes this: What is valid reasonig and argumentation?
 What grounds the principles and rules that govern correct and consistent thinking?
 How does a framework that is external to the issue it looks into have any real authority over that issue?
 What are the conditions for the possibility of rational thinking; is not *all* thinking, per definition, rational?
 Can a thought exist that is not rational?

 This is why Hegel begins, in the introduction to *The Science of Logic* (SL), with the following statement: